SWSRET/real-quick-frontend/README.md

 - Package manager of your choice ([npm](https://www.npmjs.com/), [pnpm](https://pnpm.io/), [yarn](https://yarnpkg.com/), or [bun](https://bun.sh/))
 - Git for version control

+this is a change to check if signed commits work

 ## Setup

 1. Clone the repository: